 Who Is At Fault?

-How Can Kleczek Law Help The Victims of Negligent Security?
+How Can Kleczek Law Office Help The Victims of Negligent Security?

 Since property owners tend to be blamed for these violent criminal attacks, the property owners will then attempt to argue the victim.
 The following lists a few things the property owner can use against the victim in a court of law.